-7. Try not to remove the funnel whilst still pumping as the suction is still strong.
-If it needs removing, switch the breast pump off first.
+- 6. Watch how your breast fits in the pump when pumping.
+If the pump is painful ask a nurse to check. - Try not to remove the funnel whilst still pumping as the suction is still strong.
+If it 7. needs removing, switch the breast pump off first or break the seal with your finger.